reshamas/reshamas.github.io/about/index.md

 ## My Volunteer Work
 I am also an organizer of the meetup groups [NYC URGs and Allies in Data Science](https://www.meetup.com/nyc-uads/) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

-### Previously
-I was formerly an NYC WiMLDS chapter organizer and on the Board and Global Leadership Team for [WiMLDS](wimlds.org) from 2015 to 2020.

 ### Support me on Patreon
 These are some of my contributions to the community:  [Volunteer Contributions](wimlds_volunteer.md)